Home » Calculating Loss of Earning Capacity

 Loss of Earning Capacity for a Self-Employed Person

-Proving lost earning capacity for a self-employed claimant can be difficult depending on the circumstances.
+Proving lost earning capacity for a self-employed claimant can be difficult.
 The primary determining factor is the age and earnings of the claimant’s business.
 Suppose they provide financial records to prove a history of steady revenues.
 In that case, a vocational expert can evaluate the claimant’s reduced earning capacity after the injury.
 With that information, the forensic can calculate lost earning capacity.
 If the company is new or revenues are inconsistent, proving lost income and loss of earning capacity becomes more complex.
 However, that does not mean lost earning capacity cannot be proven.

 Loss of Earning Capacity for a Person with No Work History